EDavies2020/GFRecipes_MS3/README.md

 * The navbar & footer code came from [Materialize](https://materializecss.com/)
 * The navbar features the company logo to the left and links to the other pages on the right
-* The navbar switches to a sidebar on smaller screens Certain links are only visable for registered users The navbar and footer logos share the same colours as the corresponding border *The footer has links to social media.<br><b>Note:</b> these links are for the pages main sites as this is a fabricated company
+* The navbar switches to a sidebar on smaller screens Certain links are only visible for registered users The navbar and footer logos share the same colours as the corresponding border *The footer has links to social media.<br><b>Note:</b> these links are for the pages main sites as this is a fabricated company
 * The footer also features a return to top button